intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/patents/integration-of-devices-through-a-social-networking-platform-us12401615b2.md

 detecting the failure in functioning of the second device by comparing the predefined event timeline with an event occurrence time, wherein a gap between the predefined event timeline and the event occurrence time beyond a threshold limit is indicative of the failure; and

-sharing a computer executable instruction, indicative of the failure, to the interconnected devices, wherein the first device and the second device belong to same automated synchronous operation.
+sharing a computer executable instruction, indicative of the failure, to the interconnected devices, wherein the first device and the second device belong to same automated synchronous operation chain defined by the relationship parameters that establish coordination requirements for maintaining operation continuity.

 </div>

 16. The method of claim 15, comprising, through a switch matrix associated with the third device, changing an operating state of the third device based on the executable instruction requesting a change in the operating state of the third device so as to allow continuing the automated synchronous operation of the first device and the second device without the second device being in operating state due to the failure.

-17. The method of claim 15, wherein the executable instruction is exchanged between the first device and the second device through a device-level social activity which is initiated after the first device and the second device are mutual connections.
+17. The method of claim 15, wherein the executable instruction is exchanged between the first device and the second device through a device-level coordinated communication mechanism which is initiated after the first device and the second device are mutual connections established through verification of relationship compatibility between the devices.

-18. The method of claim 15, further comprising sending to the second device by the first device a connection request such that the connection request causes a display of a profile of the first device to the second device, wherein upon acceptance of the connection request, the second device and the first device are mutual connections for further exchange of the executable instruction between the first device and the second device.
+18. The method of claim 15, further comprising sending to the second device by the first device a connection request such that the connection request causes a display of a profile of the first device to the second device, wherein upon acceptance of the connection request, the second device and the first device are mutual connections for further exchange of the executable instruction between the first device and the second device according to the relationship parameters defining the device-to-device coordination framework.

 19. The method of claim 15, wherein sharing the executable instruction includes a near field communication channel and a socially aware network channel.

-20. The method of claim 14, wherein each of the first device, the second device, and the third device is communicatively connected to an external controller through a near field communication (NFC) channel so that a communication point of the NFC channel receives executable instructions among the devices to transfer the executable instructions to the external controller associated with a respective device.
+20. The method of claim 14, wherein each of the first device, the second device, and the third device is communicatively connected to an external controller through a near field communication (NFC) channel so that a communication point of the NFC channel receives executable instructions among the devices to transfer the executable instructions to the external controller associated with a respective device, wherein the executable instructions facilitate coordinated operation according to the relationship parameters defining event occurrence timelines for synchronous task execution.

 </div>